aakash30jan/RobustDL_Turbulence/README.md

 # Robust deep learning for emulating turbulent viscosities
-(Under consideration for publication in the Physics of Fluids) _The code will be released upon publication of the manuscript_
+_Under consideration for publication in the Physics of Fluids, the code will be released upon publication of the manuscript_
 ###
 ### Abstract:
 From the simplest models to complex deep neural networks, modeling turbulence with machine learning techniques still offers multiple challenges.
 In this context, the present contribution proposes a robust strategy using patch-based training to learn turbulent viscosity from flow velocities, and demonstrates its efficient use on the Spallart-Allmaras turbulence model.
 Training datasets are generated for flow past two-dimensional obstacles at high Reynolds numbers and used to train an auto-encoder type convolutional neural network with local patch inputs.
 Compared to a standard training technique, patch-based learning not only yields increased accuracy but also reduces the computational cost required for training.